ugniusado/Mario/README.md

 2. Added a Rigibody 2D to the Player

-3. Assigned player transform to Player
+3. Assigned 'player transform' to Player